dyamand/dyamand.github.io/src/doc/docs/tests/device_monitoring.md

 type Device {
 	# id of the device
 	id: ID!
+	# Names of the device.
+	names: Names!
+	# When was the device last seen
+	lastSeen: Timestamp!
+	# status of the device
+	status: Status!
 	# supported discovery protocols
 	supportedDiscoveryProtocol: [DiscoveryProtocol!]!
 	# addresses the device has been discovered at
 	discoveredAt: [String!]!
-	# Child services
-	services: [Service!]!
-	# status of the device
-	status: Status!
-	# When was the device last seen
-	lastSeen: Timestamp!
+}

+# An installation can contain devices.
+extend type Installation {
+	# All discovered devices for this installation.
+	devices: [Device!]!
 }

 # Service which got discovered by an installation.